KeppyMarbles/auto_dif/README.md

 # auto_dif
-A plugin to enable hot reloading of DIFs.
-Uses a local server to communicate Blender and a Marble Blast game.
-Requires [io_dif](https://github.com/RandomityGuy/io_dif) plugin.
+A Blender plugin to enable hot reloading of DIFs.
+Hosts a local server to communicate with a Marble Blast game.
+Requires [io_dif](https://github.com/RandomityGuy/io_dif).

 ## Setup